+Event:

+Name of sponse or:

+Date of event:

+Location of ever nt:

+Time of event: Start am/pm End am/pm

+Number expecte ed to partici pate:

-Eve nt: Nar ne of sponsor: Dat e of event: Loca ation of event: Tim e of event: Start am/pm End am/pm Nun ber expected to participate: rice of alcoholic beverages will be limited to three (3) hours.
-In addition, service of alcoholic beverages must cease at t thirty (30) minutes prior to the end of the event.
-Event Facilitator agrees to comply with the Alcohol Service Policy and the responsibilities set forth below and report violations regarding policies governing alcohol, drugs, sex offenses, facility usage, etc., to Security.
-1. The Event Facilitator must be a current student or full-time employee of South Texas College of Law Houston and, if a student, also an officer of the sponsoring organization.
-In the case of external organizations utilizing the college's facilities, the Event Facilitator must be an officer of the organization.
-2. 3.
-The Event Facilitator must be in attendance for the entire event and for the entire duration of alcohol service.
-The Event Facilitator is responsible for ensuring that the service and consumption of alcohol is limited to three hours, and that service and consumption ceases at least thirty minutes prior to the end of the event.
-4. The Event Facilitator must ensure that all alcohol is secured and not accessible by any guest(s) when it is time for service and consumption to cease.
-5. The Event Facilitator is responsible for ensuring that the premises are vacated by the event end time referenced above.
-6. The Event Facilitator acknowledges and agrees, by signature below, that the law enforcement officer has the authority to terminate the event in accordance with the Alcohol Service Policy, and at the end time referenced above should the Event Facilitator fail to carry out that responsibility.
-7. The Event Facilitator must introduce him/herself to the on-site law enforcement officer assigned to the event.
-8. The Event Facilitator may not consume alcohol during the event.
-9. The Event Facilitator must immediately notify the on-site law enforcement officer regarding any misconduct, violations of the Alcohol Service Policy and any other policy.
-10. The Event Facilitator must assist the law enforcement officer as he/she carries out his/her duties, and must cooperate 11 with any subsequent college investigations.
-The Event Facilitator cannot delegate his/her responsibilities.
-The Event Facilitator must ensure that anyone appearing intevisated is no longer served alcohol and does not attempt
+Service of alcoholic beverages will be limited to three hours.
+In addition, service of alcoholic beverages must cease at least thirty minutes before the end of the event.

+The Event Facilitator agrees to comply with the Alcohol Service Policy and the responsibilities set forth below and report any violations regarding policies governing alcohol, drugs, sex offenses, facility usage, etc., to Security.

+- 1. The Event Facilitator must be a current student or full-time employee of South Texas College of Law Houston and, if a student, also an officer of the sponsoring organization.
+In the case of external organizations utilizing the college's facilities, the Event Facilitator must be an officer of the organization. - 2.
+The Event Facilitator must be in attendance for the entire event and for the entire duration of alcohol service. - 3.
+The Event Facilitator is responsible for ensuring that the service and consumption of alcohol is limited to three hours, and that service and consumption ceases at least thirty minutes before the end of the event. - 4.
+The Event Facilitator must ensure that all alcohol is secured and not accessible by any guest(s) when it is time for service and consumption to cease. - 5.
+The Event Facilitator is responsible for ensuring that the premises are vacated by the event end time referenced above. - 6.
+The Event Facilitator acknowledges and agrees, by signature below, that the law enforcement officer has the authority to terminate the event in accordance with the Alcohol Service Policy, and at the end time referenced above should the Event Facilitator fail to carry out that responsibility. - 7.
+The Event Facilitator must introduce him/herself to the on-site law enforcement officer assigned to the event. - 8.
+The Event Facilitator may not consume alcohol during the event. - 9.
+The Event Facilitator must immediately notify the on-site law enforcement officer regarding any misconduct, violations of the Alcohol Service Policy and any other policy. - 10.
+The Event Facilitator must assist the law enforcement officer as he/she carries out his/her duties, and must cooperate with any subsequent college investigations. - 11.
+The Event Facilitator cannot delegate his/her responsibilities. - 12.
+The Event Facilitator must ensure that anyone appearing intoxicated is no longer served alcohol and does not attempt to drive.